• [email protected]

 • Maximum Altitude1350m/4430ft

 This will be a reserve day.
 While trekking or peak climbing in the high Himalayas weather conditions plays a vital role in the success of the entire trip.
-Due to weather conditions sometimes the flight to Lukla or flight to Kathmandu from Lukla are postponed for a day or more and moreover for peak climbing we need to make sure the weather is favorable enough for the climb.
+Due to weather conditions sometimes the flight to Lukla or the flight to Kathmandu from Lukla is postponed for a day or more and peak climbing we need to make sure the weather is favorable enough for the climb.

-Thus, to make sure your trip succeeds in a comfortable way, we always suggest our clients keep a reserve day in case we might need it in the mountains.
-If our trip to the mountain goes according to our plan, we can utilize this reserve day making a day tour to some of the historical sites of Kathmandu valley which includes Bhaktapur Durbar Square, Changunarayan Temple, Kathmandu Durbar Square, or visiting the Royal Palace Museum (Narayanhiti Palace).
+Thus, to make sure your trip succeeds comfortably, we always suggest our clients keep a reserve day in case we might need it in the mountains.
+If our trip to the mountain goes according to our plan, we can utilize this reserve day to make a day tour to some of the historical sites of Kathmandu Valley which includes Bhaktapur Durbar Square, Changunarayan Temple, Kathmandu Durbar Square, or visit the Royal Palace Museum (Narayanhiti Palace).

 Overnight at your Hotel